Kornform/recepie-gallery-nextjs/docs/DEPLOY.md

 ## Environment Variables

-If you add environment variables in the future, create a `.env.local` file in the `app` directory:
+If you add environment variables in the future, create a `.env.local` file in the root directory:

 ```bash
 # Example environment variables